OpenGeoCode-Gelsenkirchen/DigiTwinCS/documents/en/UserDocumentation/GettingStarted.md

 # Getting started

-This application is available as a github repository or [prebuilt source files](https://repo.github.com/source).
+This application is available as a github repository and will be available as [prebuilt source files](https://repo.github.com/source) in the future.
 If you download the prebuilt source files or the zipped repository, you have to unzip them first.

-If you are using the prebuilt source files, you can skip this part move directly to [Configuration](./Configuration.md).
+If you are using the prebuilt source files, you can skip this part move directly to [Configuration Files](./ConfigurationFiles.md).
 Using prebuilt source files does not allow for easy modifcations of source code.

 ## Installation